 I’m almost positive. 😉

-Now I have to finish painting the rest of the kitchen and dining room walls and I’ll be ready to give you a proper tour of the space.
+Now I have to finish painting the rest of the kitchen and dining room walls.
+Once all the painting is done, I’ll be ready to give you a proper tour of the space.

 Hope you have a great week!!!